Estimate your fertility window with our easy-to-use ovulation calculator

 For our Ovulation Calculator to be the most accurate and useful, you’ll need to keep track of the dates of your recent menstrual periods.

-- How to calculate your fertile window
+- How to calculate your fertile window / how to calculate ovulation

 To calculate your fertile window, you need to determine what day you ovulate.
 To do this, you need to know the length of your menstrual cycle (which tends to vary from 23 to 35 days).